 I am a Tamarkin Assistant Professor in the mathematics department at Brown University.
-I recently finished my PhD in the mathematics department at MIT under the supervision of Scott Sheffield.
+In January of 2015, I finished my PhD in the mathematics department at MIT under the supervision of Scott Sheffield.

 My research area is theoretical probability.
 I study conformally invariant two-dimensional statistical physics models and their continuum scaling limits.
 I work on problems related to percolation, conformal loop ensembles, and the Gaussian free field.